With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 Essentially it is what it says on the tin: repaying more than you are required to do so.
 By doing so, you could save a large chunk of cash in interest because you’re paying your mortgage off quicker.
 As soon as your overpayment is made, you will be paying no interest on the overpayment amount.

-Below, you can find a list of considerations to help you determine if making additional payments when you can is the right thing for you to do.
+Below, you can find a list of considerations to help you determine if making additional payments is the right thing for you to do.

 What does an overpayment look like?